mindplay-dk/walkway/README.md

 Integration
 ===========

+If you wish to integrate with a dependency injection container, you may implement [InvokerInterface](src/InvokerInterface.php) and inject your own invoker via the optional constructor argument to [Module](src/Module.php).

-If you have a service-container or some other framework/application component that needs to be easily accessible from within your routes, while avoiding the need for `use()` clauses down through the hierarchy of functions, you can insert values into `Route::$vars` during `init()` (or at any point) - this collection stores values captured while resolving a route, and these values are used to fill function-arguments for both route-definitions and action-methods.
+If you have a service-container or some other framework/application component that needs to be easily accessible from within your routes, while avoiding the need for `use()` clauses down through the hierarchy of functions, you can insert values into `Route::$vars` during `init()` (or at any point) - this collection stores values captured while resolving a route, and these values are used to inject function-arguments for both route-definitions and action-methods.

 IDE Support